lightninglabs/chantools/README.md

 Available Commands:
-  chanbackup          Create a channel.backup file from a channel database closepoolaccount    Tries to close a Pool account that has expired compactdb           Create a copy of a channel.db file in safe/read-only mode createwallet        Create a new lnd compatible wallet.db file from an existing seed or by generating a new one deletepayments      Remove all (failed) payments from a channel DB derivekey           Derive a key with a specific derivation path doublespendinputs   Tries to double spend the given inputs by deriving the private for the address and sweeping the funds to the given address.
-This can only be used with inputs that belong to an lnd wallet. dropchannelgraph    Remove all graph related data from a channel DB dropgraphzombies    Remove all channels identified as zombies from the graph to force a re-sync of the graph dumpbackup          Dump the content of a channel.backup file
+  chanbackup          Create a channel.backup file from a channel database closepoolaccount    Tries to close a Pool account that has expired createwallet        Create a new lnd compatible wallet.db file from an existing seed or by generating a new one compactdb           Create a copy of a channel.db file in safe/read-only mode deletepayments      Remove all (failed) payments from a channel DB derivekey           Derive a key with a specific derivation path doublespendinputs   Replace a transaction by double spending its input dropchannelgraph    Remove all graph related data from a channel DB dropgraphzombies    Remove all channels identified as zombies from the graph to force a re-sync of the graph dumpbackup          Dump the content of a channel.backup file